ncuskey/silver-umbrella/codemap.md

 ## Project Overview

 This application is a TypeScript React web app for Curriculum‑Based Measurement (CBM) written expression scoring.
-Built with Next.js 15, it provides automated scoring for educational assessments with interactive overrides and professional spell checking via GrammarBot API.
+Built with Next.js 15, it provides automated scoring for educational assessments with interactive overrides and professional spell checking via the self-hosted LanguageTool + fixer services (mirrored in the docker stack) with optional Llama-based sanity checks.

 ### Kiosk Mode (Student Writing)
 - Route: `src/app/kiosk/page.tsx`